wp-plugins/upi-crm-universal-crm-solution/readme.txt

 4. UpicCRM Status Management
 5. UpcCRM email template for lead management
 6. UpiCRM New Lead
+7. UpiCRM EMail
+8. UpiCRM EMail
+9. UpiCRM EMail Settings
-7. UpiCRM Main Table with export to excel option
+10. UpiCRM Main Table with export to excel option
-8. UpiCRM Main Table in row editor
+11. UpiCRM Main Table in row editor
-9. UpiCRM Dashboard
+12. UpiCRM Dashboard
+13. UpiCRM Lead Routing Table

 == Changelog ==

-= 1.8.3 =
+= 1.9.1 =
-* Fixed UI issue preventing "screen" options in admin dashboard.
+* Added Lead Routing and automatic Lead management rules.
+* Fixed bug: only UpiCRM users are now appearing on the "Assign Lead to" fields and option.
+* Added - "Assigned To" as mail notification variable.
-* Added RTL capabilites for Arabic / Hebrew lnaguages.
+* Added language: Russian
-* Added API / hooks .
+* Added language: Hebrew

-= 1.8.2 =
-* Fixed several issues and bugs.
-* Mobile Device Integration: Use the "one-click" actions available in the UpiCRM mail notification in order to quickly assign leads to any of your team members or to change leads status.

 == Upgrade Notice ==

-= 1.8.3 =
+= 1.9.1 =
 be sure to backup your site before upgrading.

 == Arbitrary section ==

-ANALYSIS, TRACKING, MARKETING EFFECTIVENES WITH UPICRM The Challenge: Tracking leads from actual traffic source – campaigns, referring sites, search engines etc., through the complete lifecycle of every lead, and creating the full picture about your marketing effectiveness.
+ANALYSIS, TRACKING, MARKETING EFFECTIVENES WITH UPICRM The Challenge: Tracking leads from actual traffic source – campaigns, referring sites, search engines etc., through the complete life-cycle of every lead, and creating the full picture about your marketing effectiveness.

-Mobile Device Integration:
-Use the "one-click" actions available in the UpiCRM mail notification in order to quickly assign leads to any of your team members or to change leads status.

 UpiCRM supports URL tagging used for identifying traffic sources to a web site.
 Note: Please read more about URL Builder provided by Google. (link)